 - Use taxable incomes as basis (after tax deductions if possible)

+Cantonal tax data hier einbauen.

 Inequality trend in Switzerland

 As a by-product of our methodological journey we can illustrate some developments for Switzerland.
-Figure 5 displays the most relevant Gini-coefficients that can be calculated for Switzerland.
+Figure 5 displays the most relevant Gini coefficients that can be calculated for Switzerland.
 Although we cannot adjust the Gini-coefficients to be perfectly valid, we can discuss the picture against the background of our analyses.
 For the periods before the second world war it is difficult to draw secure conclusions because these data points are based on unreliable data.
 1933 only 13.7% of the population filled in a tax form (Dell et al 2007).
 During the war we see a tendency towards lower income inequality.
 This might be attributable to a changed data base as the amount of non-fillers decreased during the war and shortly after.
 The period after the world war is characterized by strong economic growth as well as an increase in inequality.
 Our interpretation is that high income percentiles overproportionally profited from the economic upturn.
 After the oil crises there were alternating phases of social welfare expansion and economic upturns.

+Figure 5: The overall picture of inequality trends in Switzerland

 An interesting part of the picture are the years around and past the millennium.
 Between 1997/98 and 2003 we see a gap in the FTA series caused by the change in the swiss tax system.
 We imputed the gap by canton-wise interpolating income brackets (cantons switched the tax system in different years so we gain at least some information about the trend within the gap).
 The spike 2001 might be explained by tax tricks: within the period the tax system changed, individuals were able to save taxes by shifting parts of their incomes into this period.
 The latest periods show some impact of the 2008 financial crisis.
 As the incomes include incomes from capital we see a little set-back of the rich percentiles (2008 and 2009), temporarily leading to reversion of the otherwise rising inequality trend that started its rally in the mid nineties.